 If you have this problem, it’s very likely the solenoid.
 A problem with the plunger can prevent the solenoid from closing the valve when it’s time.
 That means your sprinklers will keep running after they’re supposed to stop.

 If you run into this problem, the first step is to turn off the water.
 If you can’t get it off at a local source, you can shut it off at the main.
-This is an issue that needs to be fixed right away.
-Get the water off and call for help.
-That’s your best recourse.
+Once you get the water shut off, call the licensed professionals at Andy’s Sprinkler, Drainage & Lighting!

 Low or Uneven Water Pressure

 The solenoid controls the water pressure.
 Knowing that, it’s not surprising that a bad solenoid can lead to water pressure issues.
 If your system isn’t delivering water to every corner of the lawn like it once did, the solenoid is one of the most likely culprits.
-This doesn’t constitute an emergency, but you can give us a call, and we’ll get someone out to fix it as soon as is convenient for you.
+While this issue is not an emergency, we highly suggest you give Andy’s a call at your earliest convenience and one of our licensed professionals can fix it for you.

 There are many points in a sprinkler system that can leak.
 No matter the cause, leaks should never be ignored.
-They can run up a monstrous water bill.
-They can also cause additional damage.
-So, if you see a leak, get it fixed as soon as possible.
+They can run up a monstrous water bill and cause additional damage.
+So, if you see a leak, call Andy’s Sprinkler, Drainage & Lighting immediately!

 As far as the solenoid goes, it’s the main valve for the automated sprinkler system.
 It’s definitely a common place for leaks to occur.